isomerpages/moe-ahmadibrahimpri/_general-information/Principal's Message.md

-I am Ms Ong Lee Choo, the new Principal of Ahmad Ibrahim Primary School.
+I am Ms Ong Lee Choo, the Principal of Ahmad Ibrahim Primary School.
 I am very happy to have the privilege to work alongside a team of dedicated educators to serve the school and the community.
 I would like to welcome you back to the new school year and also to extend my warmest welcome to those who have just joined the Ahmad Ibrahim Primary family.